invincible009/EazyBank/README.md

 EazyBank uses an angular frontend

 ### Installation
-Log onto the EazyBank app and create an account.
+Log onto the EazyBank app and create an account

 ```html
   <p> / </p>